 Day 34 & 35: Trieste

-Today we arrive in Italy, and start with exploring Trieste.
+Today we arrive in Italy, and start with exploring Trieste, the start of 4 days in Italy.
 A port city with large squares, our son loved running around on these squares.
 Of course have some gelato and coffee, you’re in Italy!
 It’s the coffee capital of Italy.
 The brand Illy has its origin here.

 The next day is a rest day.
 Go for a swim in the pool and make a short hike admiring the coastline.
 You could also opt to visit Castle Miramar.

 Day 36: Dolomites

 Today you cross the Dolomites from East to West.
 Explore one of the many cute towns in the Dolomites, or opt for a hike in the mountains.
 It’s all a possible on this day.

 Day 37: Stelvio Pass, Parc Naziunal Svizzer and Sankt Moritz